brandtall/Reactaurant/README.md

 ## Reactaurant
-**Note: This is in a dire need of styling, but I'll get around to it later.**
+Created with React-Bootstrap.
+--

-This was Created with React.
+This was created with React.
 In fact this is a my first project in React!